Letters from Lodi

 I began my love affair with wine while studying neurobiology at U.C.
 Davis.
 Homebrewing introduced me to the magic of fermentation, and after taking the “Introductory to Winemaking” class at U.C.
 Davis, I quickly switched my major to Viticulture and Enology.
 After graduating in 2001 I worked in McLaren Vale (South Australia), Margaret River (Western Australia), and Stellenbosch (South Africa).
 After three years of globe-hopping, I returned to California to work at the infamous Bonny Doon Vineyard, where I deepened my relationship with Rhône varieties.
 In 2012, I was able to start my own passion project, Onesta Wines, producing wines from unique vineyards throughout California.

 I discovered Lodi and its surplus of ancient vines while working with Randall Grahm at Bonny Doon.
 Over the last 19 years, I have made wine from numerous Lodi vineyards, but the Bechthold Cinsaut is dearest to my heart.
-Lodi has the ideal growing conditions for the Rhône varieties that I work with, which include Grenache blanc, Viognier, Cinsaut, Grenache.
+Lodi has the ideal growing conditions for the Rhône varieties that I work with, which include Grenache Blanc, Viognier, Cinsaut, and Grenache.
 With my wines, I do all single-vineyard, single-varietal wines, allowing each vintage to speak the truth of what Mother Nature offered us that growing year.
 I love Lodi, and I am fortunate to work with exceptional vineyard managers who take meticulous care of their vines.

 Sue Tipton — Owner/grower/winemaker, Acquiesce Winery & Vineyards